gethorizon-ai/horizonai-python/README.md

 # Horizon AI Python Library

-The Horizon AI Python library provides convenient access to the Horizon AI API for applications written in the Python language.
+The Horizon AI Python library provides convenient access to a command line interface (CLI) and the Horizon AI API for applications written in the Python language.

 ## Installation
 Run `pip install horizonai` on the command line.